petrosagg/papagal/README.md

 * Mention indicators include mention count
 * Ability to filter flows in the sidebar
 * Mention counter in favicon
+* Clicking on a username will display the flow that user last had activity in

 ## Enhancements: